vidbina/vidbina.github.io/_posts/2020-04-10-startups-eu-vs-us.markdown

 Culture and capital may be notable factors in explaining why Europe hasn't been able to produce tech ventures at the scale observed in the US.
-The changing investment climate, however; may yet result to more changes on this front, although I would expect the cultural factors to remain a challenge for a while.
+The changing investment climate, however; may yet result to more changes on this front.
+Although I would expect the cultural factors to remain a challenge for a while they simultaneously present an opportunity for things to be done differently.
+:thinking: :wink: